paralus/website/docs/Quickstart/kind.md

 - Enable postgresql and elasticsearch by setting `deploy.postgres.enable` and `deploy.elasticsearch.enable` to `true`
 - [OPTIONAL] Change the host under domain.host to use a different hostname
 - [OPTIONAL] Change the images under images to a custom image if you want to try with your custom images

+> You can also refer to [this values file](https://github.com/paralus/helm-charts/blob/main/examples/values.kind.yaml)

 Being in the `ztka` directory, run the following command to install Paralus